mriffle/nf-ms-dda-casanovo/docs/source/workflow_parameters.rst

      - Comma-delimited list of Limelight tags to use for this search (e.g., ``'yeast,control,2023'``.
 Any tags present that haven't been created in Limelight will be created in Limelight.
 Note: You can also specify categories for tags, and tags with the same tag categories will be grouped together in Limelight.
 For example, one could have a tag category called ``treatment`` and tags called ``control`` or ``irradiated`` as tags within this tag category.
 To specify a tag category use the tag category name then a tilda (~) then the tag name.
 E.g., ``treatment~control,organism~yeast,year~2023``.
 Default: no tags will be sent.
    * -
-     - ``limelight_import_decoys``
-     - If set to ``true``, decoy hits will be imported into Limelight--enabling target/decoy QC visualization.
-Only set to ``true`` if this is required, dramatically increases file sizes.
-Default: ``false``
-   * -
-     - ``limelight_entrapment_prefix``
-     - If this set, any protein that begins with this string will be considered an entrapment decoy by Limelight--that is a target hit that is secretly really a decoy.
-This enables some QC/statistic tools within Limelight to estimate error.
-Example: ``limelight_entrapment_prefix = 'ENTRAP'``.
-Default: not set.
-   * -
      - ``email``
      - The email address to which a notification should be sent upon workflow completion.
 If no email is specified, no email will be sent.
 To send email, you must configure mail server settings (see below).